-09:29 Here is a bifurcation, and here it is lying outside the place of the section, and that is the proof, and we were able to show not only from post mortem cases but also with biopsies.
+Here is a bifurcation, and here it is lying outside the place of the section, and that is the proof, and we were able to show not only from post mortem cases but also with biopsies.

-We were initially strongly attacked after the first conference.
-It was said that this endothelial damage is all autolysis [degradation caused by the cell's own enzymes].
+We were initially strongly attacked after the first conference ... it was said that this endothelial damage is all autolysis [action of the cells own enzymes].
 But that is all screwy because this is from a living woman who had severe circulatory problems on the thighs and legs and where you see the endothelium is actually even detaching here and is swollen.
-Small [blood] vessels do not normally look like this - and here is the spike protein - you can see the clear marking of the endothelium and here practically a closure / occlusion and ultimately an obliterative vasculitis [Vasculitis is a group of disorders that destroy blood vessels by inflammation.
+Small [blood] vessel do not normally look like this - and here is the spike protein - you can see the clear marking of the endothelium and here practically a closure / occlusion and ultimately an obliterative vasculitis [Vasculitis is a group of disorders that destroy blood vessels by inflammation.
 Both arteries and veins are affected.]
 And we have to imagine this and explain why it is so worrying.